HTTP5214-Winter2023/Automation-1/README.md

 Meeting Results:
 •	Frond end: Html/Css
 •	Back end: Php

 •	Database: My Sql
 •	First Page Sketch

 Meeting Agenda for Next Week:
 •	We will create a figma file !
 Next week Scrum Master: Udip

+Date: 2023-02-22
+Scrum Master: Udip Mandora
+Meeting Minute:
+ - Design of the webpage
+ - How many web pages will be there
+ - How to put questions in sequence

+Meeting Result:
+ - Figma mockup of website was created
+ - Question to ask were figured out
+ - Position of questions were figured out

+Yet to decide how the output will look and team is going to figure that out on reading week.